-The lower courts placed great weight on Alley's confession, to the point of denying him even the possibility of proving that confession false.
-Higgs Order at 31, 35-6, and 37; Alley II at 2, 19, 21, and 23.
-But this Court has long recognized that innocent people sometimes falsely confess.
+It has long recognized that innocent people sometimes falsely confess.
 In Smith v.
-United States, 348 U.S. 147, 152-3 (1954), this Court described the risk of erroneous convictions "based upon untrue confessions," noting that a confession may be unreliable "if it is extracted from one who is under the pressure of a police investigation."
+United States, 348 U.S. 147, 152-3 (1954) the Supreme Court described the risk of erroneous convictions "based upon untrue confessions," and the possibility existing that a confession may be unreliable "if it is extracted from one who is under the pressure of a police investigation".

 The Court's caution has been borne out by the DNA exoneration cases (out of which at least 35 included false confessions) as well as social science research about the causes of false confessions.
 Research has suggested, first, that certain groups of people, including juveniles and the mentally retarded, are especially vulnerable to false confessions.
-But even more troubling, research has suggested that false confessions-even among mentally healthy, intelligent adults-are a predictable byproduct of the prevailing method of police interrogation in America.
+But even more troubling, research has suggested that false confessions- even among mentally healthy, intelligent adults-are a predictable byproduct of the prevailing method of police interrogation in America.
 That method, known in its most common iteration as the "Reid Technique," relies on two basic steps: 1) convincing the suspect that the police have insurmountable evidence of his guilt, and 2) convincing the suspect that confessing is the only way to lessen the negative consequences that will flow from the suspect's inevitable conviction.
-Kassin, On the Psychology of Confessions, 60 AM.
+Saul M. Kassin, On the Psychology of Confessions, 60 AM.
 PSYCHOL.
 215, 220 (2005).
 Thus, an interrogation under the "Reid Technique" typically begins with the interrogator telling the suspect about evidence (real or manufactured) that indisputably establishes the suspect's guilt.
 After building the suspect's feeling that he has been caught, the interrogator then offers the suspect justifications that minimize the moral seriousness of the crime or explanations for why the suspect will be better off if he confesses.